UllaMontonen/TicketGuru/RESTDoc/customer.md

 **Content examples**

-For an Customer with ID 1:
+For a Customer with ID 1:

 ```json
     {